 Lee Pung Woon, Park Eun Bin, Kim Hak Joon

-Through a bizarre event (trying to fetch Ji Soo's beloved ocarina that fell into a river), Dong Joo gets caught up by the currents, goes under water, and is presumed drowned.
-However, unknown to the others, he survives and is found downstream lying unconscious on the ground, and he is adopted by the Korean born president of a large Japanese insurance company, Yukio Yamamoto (Soo Han In) and his delicate wife Keiko (Kuroda Fukumi), who are childless, and he becomes the heir to their corporate insurance world.
-He spends his early adult years in Japan, working in his father's business, and his name is changed to Yuichi Yamamoto.
+Through a bizarre event (trying to fetch Ji Soo's beloved ocarina that fell into a river), Dong Joo gets caught up by the currents, goes under water, disappears, and is presumed drowned.
+However, unknown to others, he survives and is found downstream lying unconscious on the ground.
+Dong Joo is adopted by the Korean born president of a large Japanese insurance company, named Yukio Yamamoto (Soo Han In) and his delicate Japanese wife Keiko (Kuroda Fukumi), who are childless, and he becomes the heir to their corporate insurance world.

 Lee Dong Gun, Kim Ha Neul, Kim Sung Soo

-Meanwhile, Ji Soo has grown up to be a professional photographer, and Gi Tae, who was an illegitimate child with an emotionally distant father who abuses him, works in his business.
+Meanwhile, Ji Soo has grown up to be a professional photographer, and Gi Tae, who was an illegitimate child with an emotionally distant father who abuses him, works in his business but pretty much as a slave.
 In one early ominous scene, when Gi Tae tells his father that he has brought extra business to his company, instead of praising the young man he kicks him in the groin instead!
 "Nobody makes business decisions for my company but me!" he yells at Gi Tae.
 As Gi Tae hobbles away in pain someone asks him if he is all right, and Gi Tae turns and says quietly, "It doesn't matter.
 I was born to be a tragic figure."
 Uh oh.
 Talk about your red flags!

 Ji Soo feels strong friendship toward Gi Tae, but deep down she has never forgotten Dong Joo and she misses him.
 Gi Tae is crazy about Ji Soo and wants to marry her but Ji Soo seems to be afraid of totally committing to him, she is more involved with her career as a photographer.
 "Dong Joo is the star in your heart because he made the ultimate sacrifice for you," says Gi Tae to Ji Soo later on, and there's a profound truth to that statement in light of what transpires in all their lives